Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods

 If a drone cannot be dispatched on the spot after reception of an OTR, the request is placed in a queue depleted in a first-come-first-served manner.
 After providing service, drones travel back to the DB to be cleaned, recharged, and prepared for the next trip \cite{ornato2020feasibility}.

-Having presented the network structure, we now derive closed-form expressions for the queueing metrics - response time, queuing delay, and service time -- needed to formulate the DNDP problem.
-We use the notations $S_{j}$, $R_i$, and $Q_j$ to represent the random variables respectively denoting the total service time at DB $j$, the response time for an overdose at location $i$, and the queueing delay at DB $j$.
+We now derive steady-state closed-form expressions for the queueing metrics - response time, queueing delay, service time -- needed to formulate the DNDP~problem.
+We use the notations $S_{j}$, $R_i$, and $Q_j$ to represent the random variables respectively denoting the total service time at DB $j$, the response time for an overdose at location $i$, and the queueing delay at DB~$j$.

-Different from immobile servers, the travel time to and from the scene must be included in the service time for mobile servers \cite{berman2007multiple}.
-The service time for any OTR at $i$ serviced by a drone placed at DB $j$ is \cite{berman1985optimal}